 An embassy aide, Harvey Klemmer, later shared Kennedy’s summary of his anti-Jewish sentiment, even as news of concentration camps came across the wires: “Individual Jews are alright, Harvey, but as a race they stink.
 They spoil everything they touch.
 Look what they did to the movies.”

 Klemmer also recounts Kennedy’s common terms for Jews: “kikes” or “sheenies.”

-In May 1940, Winston Churchill replaced Chamberlain and Britain declared war a few months later.
+In May 1940, Winston Churchill replaced Chamberlain and Britain was at war with Germany.
 The rest, as they say, is history, but Kennedy’s disgraceful, victim-blaming role during the war is a lesser-known chapter in that history.